Nasrullah (horse): 1943: three-year-old season

-Before the start of the 1943 season, bookmakers offered prices for the season's leading races despite wartime restrictions, and Nasrullah was made the early favourite for the Derby ahead of his stable companion Umiddad.
+Before the start of the 1943 season, bookmakers offered prices for the season's leading races despite wartime restrictions and Nasrullah was made the early favourite for the Derby ahead of his stable companion Umiddad.
 On his first appearance as a three-year-old, Nasrullah won the Chatteris Stakes easily, but his conduct before the race caused concern.
 He was extremely unwilling to leave the pre-race paddock and gave Richards several problems on the way to the start.
 On his next appearance, he was fitted with blinkers when he was started 13/8 favourite for the 2,000 Guineas.
-Despite his headgear, he was again reluctant to go down to the start, and after leading for five furlongs, he faded to finish fourth of the 19 runners behind the outsider Kingsway.
+Despite his headgear, he was again reluctant to go down to the start and, after leading for five furlongs, faded to finish fourth of the 19 runners behind the outsider Kingsway.

-The "New" Derby of 1943 was run over Newmarket's July Course, and Nasrullah started at odds of 9/1 in a field of 23 runners.
+The "New" Derby of 1943 was run over Newmarket's July course and Nasrullah started at odds of 9/1 in a field of 23 runners.
 Richards, who had the choice of several rides, elected to ride Nasrullah despite his bad behaviour and that he had been labeled a "rogue".
-Richards struggled to keep the colt on a straight course, but eventually succeeded, and Nasrullah looked the likely winner when he took the lead in the last quarter-mile.
+Richards struggled to keep the colt on a straight course, but eventually succeeded and Nasrullah looked the likely winner when he took the lead in the last quarter mile.
 In the closing stages, however, he was overtaken and finished third to Straight Deal and Umiddad.
 In August, Nasrullah went some way towards restoring his reputation when he won the Cavenham Stakes, although Richards had to "persuade" the colt to keep going when he began to idle after taking the lead.

 In autumn, Nasrullah was disappointing in the "New St Leger" over 14 furlongs, in which he finished sixth of the 12 runners behind the filly Herringbone.
-On his final appearance of the year, Nasrullah showed his best form as he won the 10-furlong Champion Stakes from Kingsway and Umiddad in what was described as "the smoothest race of his career".
+On his final appearance of the year, Nasrullah showed his best form as he won the ten-furlong Champion Stakes from Kingsway and Umiddad in what was described as "the smoothest race of his career".

 Stud record

 European record

 In 1944, he was purchased by the bloodstock agent Bertie Kerr.
 Kerr kept him for three weeks before selling him for 19,000 guineas to Joseph McGrath, who subsequently stabled him at the Brownstown Stud in County Kildare.
 This deal was allegedly done over an afternoon cup of tea at Bewley's in Westmoreland Street.
-Nasrullah was an immediate success as a breeding stallion, and in his six seasons, his fee rose from 198 guineas to 500 guineas.
+Nasrullah was an immediate success as a breeding stallion and in his six seasons his fee rose from 198 guineas to 500 guineas.
 He was champion sire in 1951.
 The best of his European progeny included: